hawkeye64/onvif-nvt-snapshot-vue-sample/README.md

 This is a good project for anyone interested in programming ONVIF-compliant cameras.
 However, in an unconventional way, the server code was written into the `build/script.dev.js` because it was *quick and dirty*.
 The application uses sockets to communicate ONVIF commands with the client.

-This sample application will not run properly if you do not any ONVIF-compliant cameras on your network.
+This sample application will not do much if you do not have any ONVIF-compliant cameras on your network.
 If you don't know if you have an ONVIF-compliant camera, you can verify it [here](https://www.onvif.org/conformant-products/).
 Occassionally, some cameras need a firmware upgrade to support ONVIF (depending on age), in which case, refer to your camera manufacturer's website and support information for your particular camera.

 ## Installation and Running
 To install, run `npm install`.